Metro Detroit and Livonia Personal Injury Attorneys

-Helping Personal Injury Victims in Michigan for 40 Years
+Helping Personal Injury Victims in Lansing and all of Michigan for 40 Years

 If you were injured or if your loved one was tragically killed, and you believe someone else is to blame, you could have grounds for a personal injury lawsuit.
 By filing a claim, you can seek financial compensation for your damages, including your medical care costs, lost income, pain and suffering, and more.

 At Bahrie Law, we believe that no one should have to suffer the consequences of another person or company’s negligent or wrongful conduct.
 Our Lansing, Livonia and Metro Detroit personal injury attorneys are here to help you fight for the justice you deserve, as well as the recovery you are owed.

 n our 40+ years in practice, we have successfully recovered millions of dollars for our clients—and we are ready to put our experience, resources, and skills on your side.

 Who Can File a Personal Injury Lawsuit?